gathering/tgno-backend/README.md

 1. Install [Pre-commit](https://pre-commit.com/#install) (Usually `pip install pre-commit` or `brew install pre-commit`)
 2. Activate it via `pre-commit install`

+## Production setup

+Site should follow expected Wagtail and Django patterns if nothing else is mentioned.

+### Things to keep in mind

+- We allow for scheduled content, make sure to run `publish_scheduled` command every x minutes

 ## Tests

 Use `python manage.py test` in container, or `make test` locally to run test suite.
 We generally try to rely on Wagtail and Djange framework as much as possible, but feel free to test custom behaviour/code and add sanity checks.